Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Loading in an optimization trade study

-The goal was to minimize the semi major axis and the total number of satellites.
+The goal was to minimize the semi-major axis and the total number of satellites.
 At the same time, you want to minimize the revisit time (no gaps) and have two satellites maintain access with a point on the ground.
 Let's load in the data and examine it.

 Opening the pre-computed trade study

-1. Extend the Analysis menu.
+1. Select the Analysis menu.

 4. Browse to the DME_Session1_Constellation Concept Design and Trade Studies folder you downloaded from the SDF.